 By taking on Expedia and Bookings.com, are smaller hotels biting the hand that feeds them?

-By Peter O’Connor, Director of the MBA in Hospitality Management at ESSEC Business School
+By Peter O’Connor, Chaired Professor of Digital Disruption at ESSEC Business School

 This isn’t the first time that online travel agencies (OTAs) like Expedia and Bookings.com have been in hot water.
 Only last year a lawsuit was launched in the US accusing Expedia, Starwood Hotels and InterContinental Hotel Group of price fixing.
 This time, it’s the French-based Union de Métiers et des Industries de l’Hôtellerie (UMIH) who have flagged the situation to the European competition watchdog Autorités de la Concurrence.